Shaofan Li

 B.S., Mechanical Engineering, East China University of Science and Technology, 1982

-Li’s research focuses on developing physics-based phase-field modeling and simulation of fractures, computational methods for modeling and simulation of transmission and parthenogenesis process of infectious diseases, AI-based methods or statistic machine learning methods for 3D printing thermal compensation and inverse forensic analysis of car collision, and other engineering applications.
-His research group is dedicated to research conducted in the field of computational mechanics, focusing on soft matter mechanics, atomistic and multiscale simulation, computational nano-mechanics, and computational fracture mechanics.
+Li’s research focuses on developing physics-based phase-field modeling and simulation of fractures, computational methods for modeling and simulation of transmission and parthenogenesis process of infectious diseases, AI-based methods or statistic machine learning methods for 3D printing thermal compensation and inverse forensic analysis of car collision, engineering design, and other engineering applications.
+His research group is also working on solving some challenging problems in the field of computational mechanics, focusing on soft matter mechanics, atomistic and multiscale simulation, computational nano-mechanics, and computational fracture mechanics.
 Here are a few of the research projects Li is currently working on below:

-• Nonlocal fluid dynamics and Peridynamics: Li’s research group has applied mesh-free particle methods and peridynamics methods to simulate material and structure failure at multiscale.
+- Developing phase-field and Peridynamics methods for modeling fracture and dislocations.
+Li’s research group has been developing phase-field and peridynamics methods to simulate material and structure failure at multiscale.
 We have used mesh-free methods to simulate large-scale ductile failure in steel structures, and they have applied the peridynamics method to simulate soil fragmentation and fracture in metals, ceramics, concrete structures, and in ice sheets.
-As part of this research, they have developed a nonlocal fluid dynamic --- Updated Lagrangian Particle Hydrodynamics (ULPH) to model and simulate fluid flows from cough-jets to multiphase flow to fluid-structure interaction problems.

 News